-When Poingdestres made contact with Web-Feet, we discussed their current situation and listened to their concerns over falling sales, which was happening despite the significant financial investment they made in their premium Magento solution.
+We discussed their current situation and listened to their concerns over falling sales, which was happening despite the significant financial investment they made in their premium Magento solution.

-As a full-service digital agency, we knew it was important to start off by checking the site was fit and healthy, rather than jumping straight into SEO (Search Engine Optimisation) and paid advertising.
+We knew it was important to start off by checking the site was fit and healthy, rather than jumping straight into SEO (Search Engine Optimisation) and paid advertising.

-Firstly, we conducted a full website audit to see whether the Magento eCommerce site had any coding errors and to check for any negative SEO which could be impacting traffic.
 The test revealed major errors, including W3C validation issues and lots of duplicated content - mostly down to bad coding convention.
 It also turned out that the admin account of Magento had been locked down, so Poingdestres couldn’t really use the site to its full potential.
 Some of the other issues included content descriptions that ended mid-sentence, no meta tags, and pricing that was only visible when you clicked into a product.

-To start fixing the problems, we set up a quality control process so all on-page content and the new meta tags could be thoroughly checked.
+We set up a quality control process so all on-page content and the new meta tags could be thoroughly checked.
 Previously, when a product was no longer available, the site simply went to a 404 error page - so we created a Magento plugin to redirect these pages to the product’s replacement, dramatically reducing the number of 404 errors on the site.

-During this initial activity, there were certain tasks we could undertake without having to directly involve Poingdestres - but we still kept them informed of all site maintenance or changes.
-Their old website had French and German shop fronts - but since Poingdestres wasn't selling to these countries (and never wanted to) we disabled the unnecessary shop fronts and redirected the now unused URLs.
-Also, many eCommerce platforms have sort functions which allow users to filter products - but Google sees these pages as duplicate content, which negatively affects SEO.
+Many eCommerce platforms have sort functions which allow users to filter products - but Google sees these pages as duplicate content, which negatively affects SEO.
 Our technical team did some work to make Google ignore these extra pages, reducing the number of duplicates from around 18,000 to less than 100.